vlang/v/doc/docs.md

 println(nums[1..]) // [10, 20, 30, 40]
 ```

-In V slices are arrays themselves (they are nto distinct types).
+In V slices are arrays themselves (they are no distinct types).
 As a result
 all array operations may be performed on them.
 E.g. they can be pushed onto an
 array of the same type: